hubbleprotocol/hubble-common/packages/kamino-sdk/README.md

 ### Create a Kamino strategy

-Create a new Kamino strategy for an existing Orca whirlpool.
+Create a new Kamino strategy for an existing CLMM pool (Orca or Raydium).

 Current limitations (planned to be fixed to allow anyone to use this in the near future):
-  * Strategy can only be created by the owner (admin) of the global config, we will need to allow non-admins to bypass this check.
-  * After the strategy is created, only the owner (admin) can update the treasury fee vault with token A/B, we need to allow non-admins to be able to do (and require) this as well.
+  * After the strategy is created, only the global admin can update the treasury fee vault with token A/B, we need to allow non-admins to be able to do (and require) this as well.
+  * Only the global admin can set the kToken (strategy shares) token metadata.
+  * You can create a strategy only with the current supported tokens, please reach out if you want a new token to be supported.

 ```javascript
 import { clusterApiUrl, Connection, PublicKey, sendAndConfirmTransaction, Keypair, Transaction } from '@solana/web3.js';